 How Does the Process Work?

-If you feel there is a workplace-related conflict that you would like to discuss with a co-worker or supervisor, you may request mediation by contacting Kim Pearson at (650) 363-4656 who acts confidentially in this role.
-She will discuss your issues with you and decide whether your case might be appropriate for mediation.
-If so, she will contact the other party to discuss mediation as an option for resolving the problem.
+If you feel there is a workplace-related conflict that you would like to discuss with a co-worker or supervisor, you may request mediation by contacting Ann Parada at (650)36307844 or aparada@smcgov.org.
+Ann serves as the confidential point of contact for the mediation process.
+She will discuss the issue with you and determine whether mediation may be an appropriate option.
+If so, she will contact the other party to discuss mediation as a potential way to help resolve the matter.

-If the case is appropriate for mediation and both parties agree to mediate, a mutually convenient time and location is chosen.
+If the case is appropriate for mediation and both parties agree to mediate, a mutually convenient time and location will be scheduled.

-During the mediation, parties are each given an uninterrupted opportunity to discuss their issues.
-With guidance from mediators, the parties eventually communicate directly with each other and begin to develop options for resolution.
+During the mediation session, each party will be given an uninterrupted opportunity to share their perspective and discuss the issues at hand.
+With guidance from the mediators, the parties will then communicate directly with one another and work together to develop potential options for resolution.

 What Types of Issues Can Be Mediated?